-hours. , , , , y to foods that are identified in advance and held out of num hot holding temperature for specific culinary reasons. control plays in preventing food procedures to ensure the safety understand the important role that proper temperature d borne illness and carefully monitor the use of these y of the foods we sell.
-This policy will only apply to select lling and is not standard practice for all of the foods that we
+These procedures will only apply to foods that are identified in advance and held out of refrigeration or below the minimum hot holding temperature for specific culinary reasons.

+We at understand the important role that proper temperature control plays in pre eventing food borne illness and carefully monitor the use of these procedures to ensu ure the safety of the foods we sell.
+This policy will only apply to select foods that requi ire special handling and is not standard practice for all of the foods that we prepare ar nd sell.